SilasFas/Timer2/README.md

 # Timer
  That's a simple timer created with HTML, CSS, and JavaScript.
-Follow this link to see it being used: https://silasfas.github.io/Timer/
+Follow <a href="https://silasfas.github.io/Timer2/">this link</a> to see it being used.